Senior Saints Healthy Living Programme

 You should aim for at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity, such as cycling or fast walking every week, and muscle-strengthening activities on two or more days a week that work all major muscle groups (legs, hips, back, abdomen, chest, shoulders and arms).

-TNS Foundation offer specialised exercise classes for this population.
-These classes include:
+The TNS FC Foundation offers specialised exercise classes for this age group including:

 Postural Stability Instruction (PSI) is the only evidence based exercise that provides proven outcomes for frequent or recurrent fallers.